ti-cortex-m4/demo-java-completablefuture/src/test/java/demo/completable_future/part7/readme.md

 ```

-Compare the previous method with the _runAfterBoth_ method that returns a new incomplete future that completes when _all_ of the _two_ _CompletableFuture_s complete.
+Compare the previous method with the _runAfterBoth_ method that returns a new incomplete future that completes when _all_ of the _two_ _CompletableFutures_ complete.

 ```